February 13, 2019

 3. Need to connect with a provider

 When renting a hospital-grade pump, you must work with a reputable provider to ensure the pump is high-quality, clean and in excellent condition.
 How do you start the rental process?
-Get in touch with your hospital, ask your doctor or insurance provider for recommendations or have our team at The Lactation Network set you up with a convenient hospital-grade breast pump rental.
+Get in touch with your hospital, ask your doctor or insurance provider for recommendations, or have our team at The Lactation Network connect you with marketplace partners who can offer hospital-grade breast pumps.

-Not only can we help you receive your free, insurance-covered breast pump, we can also assist you in renting a hospital-grade pump.
-If you’re still weighing the pros and cons of a hospital-grade breast pump vs a regular electric or manual option, take a look at our favorite insurance-covered breast pumps to help you make your decision.
-Contact us or check out our store to pinpoint the best breast pump for you and your lifestyle.
+If you’re still weighing the pros and cons of a hospital-grade breast pump vs a regular electric or manual option, take a look at the breast pumps available through our marketplace partners to help you make your decision.
+Contact us or check out our marketplace partners to pinpoint the best breast pump for you and your lifestyle for you and your lifestyle.
 We’ll do all the legwork to make sure you have what you need for a successful breastfeeding journey.